bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-If the RC is requesting one or more access tokens for the purpose of accessing an API, the RC MUST include a `resources` element.
-This element MUST be an array (for a [single access token](#request-resource-single)) or an object (for [multiple access tokens](#request-resource-multiple)), as described in the following sections.
+If the RC is requesting one or more access tokens for the purpose of accessing an API, the RC MUST include a `resources` field.
+This field MUST be an array (for a [single access token](#request-resource-single)) or an object (for [multiple access tokens](#request-resource-multiple)), as described in the following sections.

 ### Requesting a Single Access Token {#request-resource-single}

-When requesting an access token, the RC MUST send a `resources` element containing a JSON array.
+When requesting an access token, the RC MUST send a `resources` field containing a JSON array.
 The elements of the JSON array represent rights of access that the RC is requesting in the access token.
 The requested access is the sum of all elements within the array.